Stillpoint-Software/hyperbee.migrations/src/Hyperbee.Migrations/README.md

     }
 }

-This example with start, stop and journaling [Migration(2, "StartMethod", "StopMethod", true)] public class PeopleHaveFullNames : Migration // #2 inherit from Migration {
+This example with start, stop and NO journaling [Migration(2, "StartMethod", "StopMethod", false)] public class PeopleHaveFullNames : Migration // #2 inherit from Migration {
     // #3 do the migration